tbgracy/ufc/README.md

 A weekly frontend challenge to improve your skills in HTML, CSS and JavaScript.

+NB: This project is mainly for React/TS learning purpose

 ## How to participate

 Go to [dot.com](dot.com).
 Login with your github account.